leaflabs/leaflabs-docs/source/hardware/maple.rst

-.. warning:: Silkscreens on Maples up through Rev 5s manufactured in Spring 2011 falsely indicated that the barrel jack could be supplied by up to 18 V.  We recommend a barrel jack input voltage **no greater than 12 V**, and potentially even lower depending upon the current draw requirements of the application.
+.. warning:: Silkscreens on Maples up through Rev 5s manufactured in Spring 2011 falsely indicated that the barrel jack could be supplied by up to 18V.
+(Rev5s manufactured after Spring 2011 may still have this error on the silk, but it has been marked over.)
+We recommend a barrel jack input voltage **no greater than 12V**, and potentially even lower depending upon the current draw requirements of the application.
 The same goes for powering off LiPo batteries.

-Please see :ref:`Power Regulation on the Maple <maple-power-regulation>` for more information.
+   Please see :ref:`Power Regulation on the Maple

-   Rev5s manufactured after Spring 2011 may still have this error on the silk, but it has been marked over.
+   <maple-power-regulation>` for more information.

 .. _maple-power-regulation: